Features Pricing Docs Blog Try Demo Log In Sign Up

 })();

 Puppeteer's default viewport is 800x600.
-That's narrower than Playwright's 1280x720.
-This catches some people off guard: the screenshot comes out narrow and the layout might switch to a tablet or even mobile breakpoint.
+That's narrower than Playwright's 1280x720, and it catches some people off guard: the screenshot comes out narrow and the layout might switch to a tablet or even mobile breakpoint.

 Just like in Playwright, you can set the size manually: